Education

 Curriculum and Duration of Training

-Starting from July 2023, our training curriculum has been updated in accordance with the latest Royal College training requirements for the Competence by Design Curriculum in Pain Medicine.
+In July 2023, our training curriculum was updated in accordance with the latest Royal College training requirements for the Competence by Design Curriculum in Pain Medicine.

 Training progression occurs as residents demonstrate competence and advance through the various stages of the Competence Continuum.
 The Pain Medicine residency program is designed to span two years, without a prescribed timeframe for each stage.
 The duration of training in each stage may vary based on factors such as individual resident progress, availability of teaching and learning resources, and program implementation differences.
 Ultimately, the faculty of medicine, the competence committee, and the program director have the discretion to determine the duration of training in each stage.